dnAnh1523/none/README.md

 - 🌱 I’m currently learning new technologies and programming languages.
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with complex coding challenges.
-- 💬 Ask me about anything related to software development.
 - 📫 How to reach me: [Email](mailto:your-email@example.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love solving puzzles in my free time!